yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 In the **SSH Port** field, provide the port number of SSH client connections.

-Use the **SSH Key** field to enter the full content of the private key available to the SSH user for gaining access via SSH into your instances.
+Use the **SSH Private Key Content** field to upload the private key PEM file available to the SSH user for gaining access via SSH into your instances.

-Ensure that the SSH key is pasted correctly in the RSA format: you need to paste the SSH RSA PEM key entry including the RSA key header such as `-----BEGIN RSA PRIVATE KEY-----` and footer such as `-----END RSA PRIVATE KEY-----`.

 ### Advanced

+Disable the **DB Nodes have public internet access** option if you want the installation to run in an air-gapped mode without expecting any internet access.

 Enable the **Manually Provision Nodes** field if you choose to manually set up your database nodes.
 Otherwise, YugabyteDB Anywhere will use the sudo user to set up YugabyteDB nodes.
 For manual provisioning, you would be prompted to run a Python script at a later stage or to run a set of commands on the database nodes.